ntblab/neuropipe-support/doc/tutorial_secondlevel/tutorial.rst

    ~/ppa-hunt/subjects/0608101_conatt02

 Congratulations on analyzing your first subject with NeuroPipe!
-Now, we'll do it again, but more automatically.
+Now, we'll do it again, but with less work.
 FEAT recorded all parameters of the analysis you just ran, in a file called *design.fsf* in its output directory, which was *analysis/firstlevel/localizer_hrf.feat/*.
 Our approach is to take that file, replace subject-specific settings with placeholders, then for each new subject, automatically substitute appropriate values for the placeholders, and run FEAT with the resulting file.

 Templating the fsf file